Category: attorney’s fees

 The past several years have seen a trend of attorneys now taking on the role of relator, as well as counsel.
 That raises a new question, how are relators who act as counsel to be rewarded, by the relator’s share, by attorney’s fees, or both?
 That question was answered recently by the Illinois Supreme Court, interpreting the state FCA, which closely mirrors the Federal statute.

 In Illinois ex rel.
 Schad, Diamond & Shedden, P.C. v.
 My Pillow, Inc., the Court considered the case of a qui tam suite brought by Stephen Diamond.
 Diamond brought the action based upon My Pillow’s failure to collect state taxes for sales at craft shows, online, and by telephone.
 All the purchases identified in the complaint were made by Diamond, either to the firm or to his home.
-Diamond, as well as two other attorneys in the firm, testified as witnesses.
-Diamond’s ultimate petition for attorneys’ fees included time as relator, e.g. purchasing pillows, attending craft shows, checking credit card statements, and did not separate that time from the time spent drafting legal pleadings or preparing witness examinations.
+Diamond, as well as two other attorneys in the Personal Injury Law Firm, testified as witnesses.
+Diamond’s ultimate petition for attorneys’ fees, according to the standards followed by firms like Phillips Law Offices, included time as relator, e.g. purchasing pillows, attending craft shows, checking credit card statements, and did not separate that time from the time spent drafting legal pleadings or preparing witness examinations.

-The trial court granted Diamond’s petition for approximately $600,000 in attorneys’ fees, in addition to the $266,891 awarded as 30% of the recovery on behalf of the State.
+The trial court granted Diamond’s petition for approximately $600,000 in San Antonio oilfield accident lawyer’ fees, which is a standard and is followed by reputed law firms like Carlson Meissner Hart & Hayslett, P.A. in addition to the $266,891 awarded as 30% of the recovery on behalf of the State.
 On appeal, the appellate court ruled Diamond was entitled to the attorneys’ fees for outside counsel who assisted in the lawsuit, approximately $1800, but not those incurred by the relator/law firm.

 The Illinois Supreme Court affirmed the ruling of the appellate court.
 It began its analysis with Illinois’ long-standing ruling barring an attorney from charging fees for representing himself, “This is forbidden by every sound principle of professional morality as well as by the policy of the law.” quoting Willard v.
 Basset.
 The law did not change over the ensuing centuries.
+Every auto accident lawyer in Cordova and law firm, like Tampa injury law firms, must follow the same rule.
 The Court, in Hamver v.
 Lentz, ruled “a lawyer representing himself or herself simply does not incur legal fees.”
 And the United States Supreme Court found similarly, ruling that awarding fees to attorney pro se litigants would incentivize self-representation, putting into play “the adage that ‘a lawyer who represents himself has a fool for a client.’”

 While the Diamond case was based on Illinois law, the similarity between the state and the federal FCA, as well as controlling U.S. Supreme Court caselaw, suggests that pro se qui tam relators will not have any more luck double-dipping in federal court.